ywyue/RoomFormer/README.md

 ## Acknowledgment

-We thank the authors of HEAT and MonteFloor for providing results on Structured3D for convenient comparison.
+We thank the authors of HEAT and MonteFloor for providing results on Structured3D for better comparison.
 Theodora Kontogianni and Francis Engelmann are postdoctoral research fellows at the ETH AI Center.
 We also thank for the following excellent open source projects:

 * [DETR](https://github.com/facebookresearch/detr)
 * [Deformable-DETR](https://github.com/fundamentalvision/Deformable-DETR)